kserve/kserve/docs/samples/explanation/art/mnist/README.md

 # Using ART to get adversarial examples for MNIST classifications

 This is an example of how to get adversarial examples designed to trick models into predicting incorrectly using the [Adversarial Robustness Toolbox (ART)](https://adversarial-robustness-toolbox.org/) on KFServing.
-We will be using the MNIST dataset which is a dataset of handwritten digits and find adversarial examples which will make our model predict a classification incorrectly.
+ART provides tools that enable developers to evaluate, defend, and verify ML models and applications against adversarial threats.
+We will be using the MNIST dataset which is a dataset of handwritten digits and find adversarial examples which will can make the model predict a classification incorrectly, thereby showing the vulnerability of the model against adversarial attacks.

 To deploy the inferenceservice with v1beta1 API